-- The Nominating Committee shall offer one nominee for each available position.
-Nominations must be announced, and the names of the nominees distributed to all members of the Active Medical Staff at least 30 days prior to the election. - A petition signed by at least three (3) Active staff Members may add nominations to the 4.3.2 ballot.
+- 4.3.1 The Nominating Committee shall offer one nominee for each available position.
+Nominations must be announced, and the names of the nominees distributed to all members of the Active Medical Staff at least 30 days prior to the election. - 4.3.2 A petition signed by at least three (3) Active staff Members may add nominations to the ballot.
 The Medical Staff must submit such a petition to the Chief of Staff at least fourteen (14) days prior to the election for the nominee(s) to be placed on the ballot.
 The Nominating committee must determine if the candidate meets the qualifications in Section 4.2 above before he/she can be placed on the ballot. - 4.3.3 Officers and MEC At-Large members shall be elected prior to the expiration of the term of the current officers or At-Large members.
 Two MEC At-Large Member positions will be elected each year.
 There will be separate elections for each At-Large position with the Member receiving a plurality of votes elected for that position.
 Only members of the Active category shall be eligible to vote.
 The MEC will determine the mechanisms by which votes may be cast.
 The mechanisms that may be considered include written mail ballots and electronic voting via computer, fax, or other technology for transmitting the member's voting choices.
-No proxy voting will be permissible.
-The nominee(s) who receives the greatest number of votes cast will be elected.
+No proxy voting will be elected.
 In the event of a tie vote, the MEC will make arrangements for a repeat vote(s) deleting the candidate with the lowest number of votes until one candidate receives a greater number of votes.